 Yes!
 That time of the year is back when the most scariest and spooky things take a fun and festive face.
 When it’s all about parties, good food, high and festive spirit, trick or treat, “jack-o-lanterns” all around!
-With a leg on each side of fall and winter, abundance and paucity, Life and death Halloween is America’s and on the whole, the favourite holiday for western Catholics all around the world.
+This is the time of the year when you start looking for Halloween Craft Ideas.
+With a leg on each side of fall and winter, abundance and paucity, Life and death Halloween is America’s and on the whole, the favorite holiday for western Catholics all around the world.

 Halloween juxtaposes celebration and superstition to a perfect balance.
 But apart from enjoying the holiday, have you ever pondered on the thought “why do we trick a treating”?
 What are the actual origins of Halloween?
 Why do we wear costumes that are scary to death?